 Cristina’s public speeches, articles and lectures are also available on demand, including the critically acclaimed acceptance speech of the 2017 Castelao Medal (the greatest honor presented by the Galician Government to honour the people and institutions that have created exceptional works in the arts, culture, literature or science).
 Her contribution to the journal GRIAL, one of the historical journals of Galician culture, an article titled Across Borders and from Diversity about the networks of diversity encountered throughout her US years, and how a Galician poem by 19th century writer Rosalía de Castro was the actual turning point for her career in the USA, is available for reading here.

-Cristina’s lecture: “Transcending Disciplines: The Sustainable Artist of the 21st Century” has been presented fully or in sections at institutions like John Hopkins University, University of Santiago de Compostela, Pratt Institute in Manhattan, University of California, Santa Barbara and Harvard University.
+Cristina’s lecture: “Transcending Disciplines: An Artist’s Journey to Cultural Sustainability” has been presented fully or in sections at institutions like John Hopkins University, University of Santiago de Compostela, Pratt Institute in Manhattan, University of California, Santa Barbara, Harvard University and New York University.

-In this lecture, Cristina Pato shares her artistic journey, forging a multifaceted career as an internationally acclaimed Galician bagpiper master, classical pianist and passionate educator.
-Without a precedent to follow, and in a world where “nobody needs a bagpiper,” Cristina charted her own path to become an independent artist and became passionate about exploring the role of the arts in other contexts, especially education.
-In this class, Cristina shares how she has made herself relevant to other disciplines and, in doing so, built a sustainable career.
-Cristina also underscores how her multiple identities —businesswoman to performer, teacher to cultural citizen— are a platform to probe social questions raised by the intersection of classical and folkloric music.
+In this lecture, Cristina Pato shares her artistic journey, forging a multifaceted career as an internationally acclaimed Galician bagpiper master, classical pianist, producer and educator.
+Without a precedent to follow, and in a world where “nobody needs a bagpiper,” Dr. Pato charted her own path to become an independent artist and became passionate about exploring the role of the arts in other contexts, especially education.
+In this lecture, Cristina will share how she has made herself relevant to other disciplines and, in doing so, built a sustainable career.
+Cristina will also underscore how her multiple identities – teacher, performer, writer, producer– are a platform to probe social questions raised by the intersection of classical and folkloric music.

 Cristina’s musical compositions like My Lethe Story, have also an important storytelling component.